The Kalamazoo Scottish

 Interested in being a volunteer, sponsor, vendor, or exhibitor?
 If so please reach out to us here for more information!
 Also, please consider Donating.
 As a registered 501c3 Non-Profit corporation, we run entirely on Sponsorships and Donations.
 This has the perk of keeping our annual festival free to the public.
 All donations are tax deductible.

-Our Logo and Arms
+Our Logo & Arms

 As the KSFA has grown over the years we have used the five headed thistle surrounded by a strap and buckle as our logo.
 It has had many forms over the past thirty or so years but the generic principals have stayed the same.
 This latest illustration was decided upon by the board after several months of conversation and we are proud to use it entering into our 30th year.